 Next steps

-If you are hiring a Family Office Director / Manager, we can help you pressure-test the mandate, delegated authority and stakeholder design before we approach the market.
-If you would like to discuss a hire, contact us and we will respond discreetly.
+If you are hiring a Family Office Director / Manager, we can pressure-test the mandate and authority map before outreach.

 Family Office Director / Manager Recruitment FAQs